ryansheehy0/Neo-C/possible_features.md

 	- They are automatically converted to arguments.
 	- This makes sure that all arguments are only vars being used and not being returned.
 	- Probably not.
 This diverges too much from C++.
+- functions within functions?
+	- You cannot have a class within a class.
+- Inline functions
+	- Maybe don't include.
+Could be confusing.
+	- if included, should they be allowed to have curly brackets
+- Assigning functions to variables
+	- Maybe don't include.
+Could be confusing.
+	- When you create a function you should be able to use it like a variable.

 ## Other notes/ideas
 - In C++, I should make variable names have _ in the middle of them so they don't conflict with any of the user defined variables.